Plesiosaur: Soft tissues

 Soft tissue remains of plesiosaurs are rare, but sometimes, especially in shale deposits, they have been partly preserved, e.g. showing the outlines of the body.
 An early discovery in this respect was the holotype of Plesiosaurus conybeari (presently Attenborosaurus).
-From such finds it is known that the skin was smooth, without apparent scales but with small wrinkles, that the trailing edge of the flippers extended considerably behind the limb bones; and that the tail bore a vertical fin, as reported by Wilhelm Dames in his description of Plesiosaurus guilelmiimperatoris (presently Seeleyosaurus).
+From such finds it is known that the skin was smooth, without apparent scales but with small wrinkles (although Frey et al., (2017) reported that Mauriciosaurus had millimetric scale-like structures across the body that they interpret as scales), that the trailing edge of the flippers extended considerably behind the limb bones, and that the tail bore a vertical fin, as reported by Wilhelm Dames in his description of Plesiosaurus guilelmiimperatoris (presently Seeleyosaurus).
 The possibility of a tail fluke has been confirmed by recent studies on the caudal neural spine form of Pantosaurus, Cryptoclidus and Rhomaleosaurus zetlandicus.
 A 2020 study claims that the caudal fin was horizontal in configuration.
+In 2025, a subadult specimen of Plesiopterys (MH 7) from the Lower Jurassic Posidonia Shale (Germany) was reported to have preserved traces of scaly skin on the right front flipper and smooth skin on the tail, with the tail integument also showing preservation of dark-colored melanosomes and keratinocytes.